 Approval of each student’s curriculum plan is contingent on the following expectations:

-- Continuous enrollment in the School of Medicine for 48 months (including four months vacation).
+- Continuous enrollment in the School of Medicine for 52 blocks (including four blocks vacation).

-- Four vacation months (one per 12-month period) during the 48 months of enrollment.
+Four vacation blocks (one per 13 block period) during the 52 blocks of enrollment.

-- Successful completion of 34 months of UMKC School of Medicine credit for graduation.
+Successful completion of 34 blocks of UMKC School of Medicine credit for graduation.

-- Participation in Fundamentals of Medicine IV (MED 9220) concurrent with participation in Human Structure Function I, II, III.
+Participation in Fundamentals of Medicine IV (MED 9220) concurrent with participation in Human Structure Function.

-- Enrollment in all required School of Medicine rotations and courses with students in Years III through VI of the six-year program including the Self-Paced Pharmacology Series.
+Enrollment in all required School of Medicine rotations and courses with students in Years III through VI of the six-year program including the Patient Physician Society Series and Self-Paced Pharmacology Series.

-- All students will be required to complete a one-month medical humanities course in the last two years.
+All students will be required to complete a one blocks humanities/social sciences course in the last two years.
+Any alternative must be petitioned.

 Applying for Admission